mendersoftware/mender-docs/04.Artifacts/01.Building-Mender-image/01.Building-Yocto-image/docs.md

 After a successful build, the images and build artifacts are placed in `tmp/deploy/images/<YOUR-MACHINE>/`.

+There is one Mender disk image, which will have one of the following suffixes:

+  * `.sdimg` if the system is an ARM system and boots using U-Boot
+  * `.uefiimg` if the system is an x86 system and boots using the UEFI standard and GRUB bootloader
+  * `.biosimg` if the system is an x86 system and boots using the traditional BIOS and GRUB bootloader

-The files with suffix `.sdimg` are used to provision the device storage for devices without Mender running already.
-Please proceed to [Provisioning a new device](../../provisioning-a-new-device) for steps to do this.
+This disk image is used to provision the device storage for devices without Mender running already.
+Please proceed to [Provisioning a new device](../provisioning-a-new-device) for steps to do this.

 On the other hand, if you already have Mender running on your device and want to deploy a rootfs update